SkylineCommunications/dataminer-docs/release-notes/EPM/I-DOCSIS/EPM_7.0.8_Integrated_DOCSIS.md

 ### Enhancements

-#### CISCO CBR-8 CCAP Platform: CCAP TV data added [ID 41139]
+#### CISCO CBR-8 CCAP Platform: CCAP video data added [ID 41139]

 Two new tables are now available in the CISCO CBR-8 element: the *Video QAM Channel* table and the *MPEG Output Streams* table.
 These tables are shown on the *Video Data* page of the element.
-You can also retrieve the data from these tables in a dashboard or low-code app.
-If you do not need this TV data for your implementation, leave the *Poll Video Data Tables* parameter set to its default setting *Disabled*, so that this data will not be polled.
+You can also visualize data from these tables in a dashboard or low-code app.
+By default, these tables are not polled.
+To enable or disable polling, use the parameter *Poll Video Data Tables* on the *Configuration* page.

 #### New OFDMA + LowSplitSCQAM column added in US FN Peak dashboard [ID 41311]

 In the US FN Peak dashboard, a new column, *OFDMA + LowSplitSCQAM*, has been added.
 The values in this column are calculated by adding the highest peak at the same timestamp for the Low Split SCQAM and OFDMA Utilization for a user-defined time period.
-Note that the Peak OFDMA Utilization used in this calculation is different than the Peak OFDMA Utilization displayed on the dashboard.
+Note that the Peak OFDMA Utilization used in this calculation is different from the Peak OFDMA Utilization displayed on the dashboard.
 It is the highest peak in a 24-hour period, without taking the 3 highest peaks like the parameter shown in the dashboard.

 ### Fixes